GAOA LRF Program Impacts

 Through the Great American Outdoors Act National Parks and Public Land Legacy Restoration Fund (GAOA LRF), the Department of the Interior (Interior) invests in assets and infrastructure so visitors, volunteers, and employees can safely enjoy them for years to come.
 GAOA LRF is a generational investment that maintains and restores assets at national parks, public lands, National Wildlife Refuges, and Bureau of Indian Education (BIE)-funded schools.
 With increasing visitation to public lands and tens of thousands of aging assets, funding to maintain the infrastructure that visitors, volunteers, and employees rely on to access and enjoy public lands is more important than ever.

-Check out the Program Impact Fact Sheet to learn more about the GAOA LRF program’s impact through the first three years of funding.
+The Program Impact Fact Sheet provides more information about the GAOA LRF program's impact throughout its five years of funding.
+Click here to access the Program Impact Fact Sheet.

 Read below to learn more about how we are working to achieve GAOA LRF's four strategic goals.